 Equity VET Student of the Year

-Note: This award is a Queensland-based award only.
+Note: This award is only offered in Queensland.

 Addressing selection criteria

-- have completed or expect to complete their training in the State of Queensland between 1 January 2018 and 31 December 2019, in a training course that leads to nationally recognised outcome or qualification, including an apprenticeship or traineeship
+- have completed or expect to complete their training in the State of Queensland between 1 January 2018 and 31 December 2019, in a training course that leads to a nationally recognised outcome or qualification, including an apprenticeship or traineeship

-- have experienced a significant barrier or disadvantage to effective participation in vocational education and training including but not limited to:
+- have experienced a significant barrier or disadvantage to effective participation in VET, including but not limited to: